-You can achieve the optimum effect when you scatter them along the background.
-To create a bushy appearance, place a cluster in the mid portion and a group of stems on one side of the tank.
+You can achieve the maximum effect when you scatter them along with the background.
+To create a bushy appearance, place a cluster in the middle portion and a group of stems on one side of the tank.
 Make sure to balance the other side with the same stem plant of the likes.

 The plant is perfect for decoration because of its red-colored shoot tips radiating within light's effect.
 You can always add a dramatic effect using other decorations like stone figurines, driftwood, aside from aquatic plants.

 Planting, Pruning, and Propagation